-- Even if very small amount contact, rinsing by clean water for at least 15 minutes, and get ophthalmologist's examination. - · Remove contact lenses, if present and easy to do.
+- Even if very small contact, rinse with clean water for at least 15 minutes, and get ophthalmologist's examination. - Remove contact lenses, if present and easy to do.
 Continue rinsing. - If eye irritation persists, get medical advice/attention.

 IF SWALLOWED